AnonyFriday/_PROJECT_SocialMediaWeb/README.md

 Social media platform to find lovers or friends.
 Only for 18 and up users.

 ## Features
-### Account setup
+### Account setup (For unregistered users)
  - Login
  - Register
  - Oauth Login (Using Google)
- - Setup personal info such as name, age, email, location, gender, preferred gender.
+ - New users, setup personal info such as name, age, email, location, gender, preferred gender.

 ### Welcome page (for new users)
 If user is already login, go to homepage.